 Invest In Them

 Teach the young adults on your team.
 Send them to a conference.
 Give them tools.
 Provide information.
 Help raise them up.
 Pray for them.
 Surround them.
 Find ways to invest in them.
-It may be as simple as encouragement and it may be as extensive as a paid role or maybe even something in the middle, like an official internship.
+It may be as simple as encouragement or as extensive as a paid role or maybe even something in the middle, like an official internship.

 Hold Them To A Standard

-There is no way around young-adult life – you have to go right through it.
+There is no way around young adult life – you must go through it.
 As leaders, we shouldn’t shy away from holding them to a standard.
-What are the things you expect as a leader of a ministry in your church?
-Most often they will respond to frank conversations and invitations to be in line with expectations.
+What are the things you expect as a ministry leader in your church?
+They will often respond to frank conversations and invitations to align with expectations.

 Build Community

 Young adults crave community.
-Find ways to connect all ages together and develop community opportunities for building friendships aside from serving together.
+Find ways to connect people of all ages and develop community opportunities for building friendships in addition to serving together.
 Enjoy the time and connections.

 Teach Humility and Kindness

-Humility and kindness are two characteristics for ministry leaders.
-These are good things to learn early in any ministry role.
-These are characteristics that get the job done.
+Humility and kindness are two characteristics of ministry leaders.
+They are good things to learn early in any ministry role, and they get the job done.

 Be Prepared For Change

-When you’re dealing with young adults, transition is always on the horizon.
-You never know when something is going to change.
-Be ready for anything.
+When dealing with young adults, transition is always on the horizon.
+You never know when something will change, so be ready for anything.